remix-run/react-router/docs/Histories.md

 full page reload_, which allows you to build your app and have a better experience for newer browsers, but still support old ones.

-You might wonder why don't fall back to hash history, the problem is that urls become non-deterministic.
+You might wonder why we don't fall back to hash history; the problem is that urls become non-deterministic.
 If a visitor on hash history shares a url with a visitor on browser history, and then they share that back, we end up with a terrible cartesian product of infinite potential